 The plan and was publicly released on September 8th, 2015 at the 50th anniversary of Medicare and Medicaid and the 30th anniversary of the Heckler Report in Baltimore, MD and is available here.

-This Guide was developed as part of the CMS Equity Plan for Improving Quality in Medicare and is designed to assist hospital leaders and stakeholders focused on quality, safety, and care redesign, as well as QIN-QIOs and HENs to identify root causes and solutions for preventing avoidable readmissions among racially and ethnically diverse Medicare beneficiaries.
+This Guide was developed as part of the CMS Equity Plan for Improving Quality in Medicare and is designed to assist hospital leaders and stakeholders focused on quality, safety, and care redesign, as well as HIINs, QIN-QIOs, and other stakeholders engaged in readmissions-related quality improvement activities.
 The Guide was prepared for the CMS Office of Minority Health by the Disparities Solutions Center at Massachusetts General Hospital in partnership with NORC at the University of Chicago.

 Racial and ethnic minority populations are more likely than their white counterparts to be readmitted within 30 days of discharge for certain chronic conditions.
 Social, cultural, and linguistic barriers contribute to higher rates of readmissions in these populations.
 This guide offers new, action-oriented guidance for addressing avoidable readmissions in this population by providing:

-- An overview of key issues related to readmissions for racially and ethnically diverse Medicare beneficiaries
+- An overview of key issues related to disparities in readmissions

-- A set of activities that can help hospital leaders take action to address readmissions in this population
+- A set of activities that can help hospital leaders address readmissions in this population

-- Concrete case examples of strategies and initiatives aimed at reducing readmissions in diverse populations
+- Strategies aimed at reducing readmissions in diverse populations

 The Compendium of Resources for Standardized Demographic and Language Data Collection